-- C. Prior to preliminary plat approval, the regulated tree or grove area shall be shown either as a separate tract or part of a larger tract that meets the requirements of subsection D. of this section, which shall not be a part of any parcel used for construction of a structure.
-The size of the tract shall be the minimum necessary as recommended by a consulting arborist to adequately encompass the dripline of the tree, protect the critical root zone and ensure long term survival of the tree or grove. - D. Prior to final plat approval, ownership of the regulated tree or grove tract shall be identified to distinguish it from lots intended for sale.
-The tract may be identified as any one of the following: - 1.
-Private open space held by the owner or a homeowners association; or - 2.
-For residential land divisions, private open space subject to an easement conveying stormwater and surface water management rights to the city and preventing the owner of the tract from activities and uses inconsistent with the purpose of this document; or - 3.
-At the owners option, public open space where the tract has been dedicated to the city or other governmental unit; or - 4.
-Any other ownership proposed by the owner and approved by the community development director.
+C. Prior to preliminary plat approval, the regulated tree or grove area shall be shown either as a separate tract or part of a larger tract that meets the requirements of subsection D. of this section, which shall not be a part of any parcel used for construction of a structure.
+The size of the tract shall be the minimum necessary as recommended by a consulting arborist to adequately encompass the dripline of the tree, protect the critical root zone and ensure long term survival of the tree or grove.

+D. Prior to final plat approval, ownership of the regulated tree or grove tract shall be identified to distinguish it from lots intended for sale.
+The tract may be identified as any one of the following: 1.
+Private open space held by the owner or a homeowners association; or

+2. For residential land divisions, private open space subject to an easement conveying stormwater and surface water management rights to the city and preventing the owner of the tract from activities and uses inconsistent with the purpose of this document; or

+3. At the owners option, public open space where the tract has been dedicated to the city or other governmental unit; or

+4. Any other ownership proposed by the owner and approved by the community development director.
 Finding: Not Applicable.
-This option is only available to applications for new subdivisions or minor partitions.
-The applicant has not proposed a land division, therefore, this tree preservation option is not available to the applicant and this section is not applicable.
+This mitigation option is only available to subdivision or minor partition applications, therefore, this section is not applicable.